Explore West Yellowstone, Montana: Gateway to Adventure

 - Nearby Landmarks: Yellowstone National Park (Old Faithful, Grand Prismatic Spring, Grand Canyon of the Yellowstone), Hebgen Lake, Gallatin National Forest.

-- Fun Fact: West Yellowstone holds the record for the all-time lowest temperature recorded in a residential community in the contiguous United States at -66°F (-54°C).
+- Fun Fact: West Yellowstone holds the record for the all-time lowest temperature recorded in a residential community in the contiguous United States at -66°F (-54°C), set February 9, 1933.
+Approximately 75% of Yellowstone National Park's visitors pass through the West Entrance annually; the park welcomed 4.74 million visitors in 2024.
+The town was originally named Riverside (1908), then Yellowstone (1909), before adopting West Yellowstone in 1920 to avoid mail confusion with the park.

 Notable People & Pop Culture

-- The town and its surrounding landscapes have undoubtedly served as an inspiration and backdrop for numerous nature documentaries and photography capturing the essence of Yellowstone.
-Its authentic small-town Western character and proximity to dramatic natural scenery make it a compelling, if often uncredited, location in visual media celebrating the American West and its wilderness.
+- The town and its surrounding landscapes have served as inspiration and backdrop for numerous nature documentaries and photography capturing the essence of Yellowstone.

 Top Things to Do in West Yellowstone